Re-coat external cladding of showroom

-Our objective on this job was to re-coat the external metal cladding for a Citreon showroom.
+Our objective on this job was to re-coat the external metal cladding for a Citroen showroom.
 The existing cladding coating was structural sound but had lost its punchy look over the years to UV damage and staining.
-We worked directly with Citreon management to build a specification that suited their budget and time scale.
-Due to Citreon running a customer facing business, speed was an important factor for them.
-Causing minimal disturbance to Citreons business was vital in our planning.
+We worked directly with Citroen management to build a specification that suited their budget and time scale.
+Due to Citroen running a customer-facing business, speed was an important factor for them.
+Causing minimal disturbance to Citroen’s business was vital in our planning.

-After understanding Citreons requirements we specified a paint system by PPG.
-PPG Selemix is a 2-pack coating which is very quick drying, gives a top quality finish, and can be applied in one coat.
+After understanding Citroen’s requirements, we specified a paint system by PPG.
+PPG Selemix is a 2-pack coating that is very quick drying, gives a top quality finish, and can be applied in one coat.

 Stage 1: Safety

 Safety was key during this project as we had to work around the public and the employees of Citroen.
 Great lengths were taken to separate the public from our work areas.
 This included redirecting the public to temporary footpaths and restricting our work program to quieter times of the day when there was less footfall.

 To test the integrity of the existing Plastisol paint we conducted several adhesion tests over the cladding.
 The results showed that the existing cladding was sound so there was no need to strip it back to bare metal.